 Transfer Admission Appointments

 Appointments are not required as part of the application process.
 Please refer to the Transfer Information Form (PDF) for details.
 Should you have questions that are not addressed here, please email them to our Transfer Admissions Counselor.
-Students who will apply for the Fall 2013 semester or later, may call for an appointment for advising purposes.
+Students who will apply for the upcoming semester or later, may call for an appointment for advising purposes.
 Transfer admissions appointments must be scheduled in advance.
 Please call Undergraduate Admissions at 619-260-4506 or 800-248-4873 to schedule an individual transfer appointment.

 Transfer Students Majoring in Business Administration